svapreddy/clearx/README.md

 appStore.data
 ```

-> Remaining APIs below are adopted from [object-path](https://www.npmjs.com/package/object-path).
+> Remaining APIs below are adapted from [object-path](https://www.npmjs.com/package/object-path).
 It is an excellent library for operating on data.
 We can also check the documentation at this location.
 Except that we will not pass the data and key paths are always in key format.
 Methods from `object-path` are wrapped and exposed through store instance to trigger root store updates on data changes. `merge` method uses [deepmerge](https://www.npmjs.com/package/deepmerge)

 #### <code>get</code>: